w3f/Grants-Program/applications/openPayroll.md

 Build meaningful documentation, including:

-- Video and blog post on how to run the tool
+- Video and blog post on how to run the tool.
-- Video and blog post on how to create a payroll contract from the ui and showing how to claim the amount released on a period of time
+- Video and blog post on how to create a payroll contract from the ui and showing how to claim the amount released on a period of time.

 ### Ecosystem Fit